-Course Outcomes Cognitive At the end of this course, students will be able to: Level CO1: Calculate the forces involved in bending and drawing operations such as bending force, drawing force and blank holding forces.
-Apply CO2: Select appropriate press tools for forming processes based on the geometry and material of the given part.
-Apply CO3: Select appropriate press machines for forming processes based on the geometry and material of the given part.
-Apply CO4: Suggest a suitable bending process based given part geometry and material.
-Apply CO5: Estimate the cost required for forming and bending for the given part.
+Course Outcomes Cognitive At the end of this course, students will be able to: Level CO1: Calculate the forces involved in bending and drawing operations such bending force, drawing force and blank holding forces. as Apply CO2: Select appropriate press tools for forming processes based on geometry and material of the given part. the Apply CO3: Select appropriate press machines for forming processes based on geometry and material of the given part. the Apply CO4: Suggest a suitable bending process based given part geometry a material. and Apply CO5: Estimate the cost required for forming and bending for the given part.
 Apply

-- T1.SeropeKalpakjian and Steven R. Schmid, "Manufacturing Engineering and Technology", Addition Wesley Longman Pvt.
+- T1.Serope Kalpakjian and Steven R. Schmid, "Manufacturing Engineering and Technology", Addition Wesley Longman Pvt.
 Ltd., First Indian reprint, 2000. - T2.S.K.
 HajraChoudhury and A.K.
-HajraChoudhury, "Elements of Work shop Technology", Vol - I Manufacturing Processes, Media Promoters and Publishers Pvt.
+HajraChoudhury, "Elements of Workshop Technology", Vol I Manufacturing Processes, Media Promoters and Publishers Pvt.
 Ltd, 1986.